Skip to main content

 It was Sir Isaac Newton, viewing sunlight cast through a prism, who divided the blue band of visible light into blue and indigo.

 But there’s another reason indigo is so common as a natural dye, which has to do with its place on the spectrum.
-For virtually the whole spectrum left of green, the only tolerably colorfast natural dye is indigo—and indigo, because of its compact structure, is very colorfast indeed.
-So blue is indigo, so stable and pure, that Newton chose it to name the large band of hues between violet and cerulean or the blue of robin’s-eggs.
-Our eyes aren’t especially attuned to differences of shades in that range; apart from the sea and the unclouded, daytime sky (which are admittedly vast), not much of nature is blue.
+For virtually the whole spectrum right of green, the only tolerably colorfast natural dye is indigo—and indigo, because of its compact structure, is very colorfast indeed.
+So blue is indigo, so stable and pure, that Newton chose it to name the large band of hues between violet and cerulean.
+Our eyes aren’t especially attuned to differences of shades in that range; apart from the sea and the unclouded, daytime sky (which are admittedly vast), not much of nature is blue, so we haven’t evolved much sensitivity there.
 But when Newton saw how broad that visible band was, he felt compelled to divide it into two categories.
 To “blue” therefore, he added “indigo”: giving us the seven-color spectrum sometimes reduced, acrostically, to ROYGBIV.

 Because its manufacture depends upon making the soluble insoluble, strange things have been reported of indigo.
 Cow’s milk, it has been said, is stained blue, when cattle are allowed to feed in indigo fields, and caterpillars feasting on indigo leaves have been said, likewise, to become blue from the inside out.
 Among the strangest reports is this: it was said that an egg, left near an indigo dyeworks, would become blue– not just the shell, but the yolk and white.
 Michal Taussig, in his lyrical thought-piece on indigo manufacture, makes a lot of this; and I must say that it is hard to balance the curious delight of discovering such a strange secret with what we know of the horrors of backbreaking plantation monoculture and the subtle chemical influence that the dye exerts—with the implication that it subtly stains everything it touches.